 The Benefits of Quitting

 The above information may make for a scary read, but for some the long-term risks are not enough to encourage them to quit smoking.
 If you are young and a smoker, you may find it hard to be concerned about your health and the illnesses that could strike decades later.
-If you are older, you may assume it’s too late to stop smoking and reverse the effects it has had.
+If you are older, you may assume it’s too late to Quit Smoking and reverse the effects it has had.

 Longer life expectancy

 When you smoke, your immune system is lowered.
 This makes you more susceptible to colds and flu.
-When you quit smoking your immune system gets a boost, which means you will pick up less illnesses and generally feel healthier all round.
+When you Quit Smoking your immune system gets a boost, which means you will pick up less illnesses and generally feel healthier all round.

-If you have smoked 20 cigarettes a day for 10 years, you will have spent approximately £20,000 on smoking.
+If you have smoked 20 cigarettes a day for 10 years, you will have spent approximately £36.000(approx) on smoking.
 Every time a craving hits – think about what you could do with that extra money.